LawRider/Text-BasedBrowser/README.md

 # Text-BasedBrowser
 Text-based browser (JetBrains Academy's project).

+Used modules:
+- HTTP library Requests
-Used HTTP library Requests, HTTP/XML parser Beautiful Soup and terminal colorator Colorama.
+- HTTP/XML parser Beautiful Soup
+- terminal colorator Colorama

 It should be started from terminal by: python browser.py dir-for-files